 - Point to any new rooms you created and click Edit .
 Enter the capacity for the new rooms and then click Save.

 - If you have a reduced capacity due to social distancing rules enter the Capacity Factor, and click Save.

 Time: Approximately 2 minutes per user.Once this is complete, your team can log in to create diagrams.

 - Click your name in the upper-right corner of the page, and then click Manage Users.

-- Click Add and complete the fields displayed.
+- Click + Add User and complete the fields displayed.
 See managing users for detailed steps and more information on the additional permissions required for administrators.
 Each user will receive an email with a link to Get Started.
 They must click the link and complete the registration process within 7 days of receipt.
-If they miss this window, contact Amadeus support to have the account reset
+If they miss this window, you can re-send the email by clicking Re-send Welcome email .

 - Send them the hyperlink to the new users guide.